M.Sc/P.Grad Dip. in Nursing - Advanced Practice

 this course the graduate will be eligible to apply to the Nursing & Midwifery Board of Ireland for registration as a registered Nurse Prescriber (RPN).

 Structure & Delivery

-Commences with a full week in September and thereafter one day per week for the remainder of the academic year.
+Normally commences with a full week in September and thereafter generally one day per week for the remainder of the academic year.

 A blended learning approach is utilised in the delivery of theoretical content which includes lectures, group discussions and self-directed learning.
 The assessment process is a combination of written and practical assignments.
-Students undertaking the M.Sc. in Nursing (Advanced Nursing Practice in Emergency Nursing) are required to work in an Emergency Department for a minimum of 1,000 hours (approx 40 weeks) during Year One.
-This clinical placement takes place in the student’s area of employment under supervision of an experienced senior clinician.
+Students undertaking the M.Sc. in Nursing – Advanced Practice are required to work in their area of practice for a minimum of 500 hours during Year One.
+This clinical placement takes place under the supervision of an experienced senior clinician.

 - NU7018 Advancing the Professional Role - ANP (10)

 - NU7511 Prescribing Medicinal Products & Ionising Radiation (10)

 - NU7514 Anatomy & Pathophysiology for Advanced Practice (10)

 Students who already hold an M.Sc. in Nursing or an allied health sciences subject may be eligible to exit at the end of year one with a Postgraduate Diploma in Nursing - Advanced Practice

 - NU7013 Theory and Practice of Enquiry Methods for Healthcare (10)